The University of Kansas Libraries

 Adaptive Technology

-Print materials may be magnified or scanned using adaptive technology available on designated workstations in the Watson and Anschutz libraries on the Lawrence campus and in the Regents Center Library on the Edwards campus.
+Print materials may be magnified or scanned using adaptive technology available on designated workstations in the Watson and Anschutz libraries on the Lawrence campus.
 Please refer to our page on adaptive technology for a complete listing of software applications currently available.
 Access to adaptive technology workstations requires an active KU Online ID.

 Rare and Fragile Materials

 Many print materials cannot withstand use on adaptive technology workstations and there are restrictions on the circulation of rare materials.
-Please contact the Accessibility Coordinator to discuss options for accessing rare and fragile materials available only in print.
+Please contact Kent Miller at kmiller@ku.edu to discuss options for accessing rare and fragile materials available only in print.

 Readers

 Print materials that cannot be made accessible using adaptive technology may require the aid of a reader.
-Students requiring a reader should contact the Academic Achievement & Access Center (Disability Resources), Room 22, Strong Hall.
+Students requiring a reader should contact the Student Access Center, Room 22, Strong Hall.

 General Assistance

 General assistance is available in person, over the phone, and via electronic mail during designated service hours.
-Links to service hours, phone numbers, and Web-based services are available on the Ask a Librarian site.
+Links to service hours, phone numbers, and Web-based services are available at Ask a Librarian.

 Extended Assistance and Research Consultation

 Extended services and research consultations are available during weekdays in Anschutz and Watson libraries and by appointment.
-Because extended assistance may require users to work with a subject specialist, users are encouraged to make an appointment ahead of time via our appointment request form available at http://www.lib.ku.edu/askalibrarian/forms/reference/consult.
+Because extended assistance may require users to work with a subject specialist, users are encouraged to make an appointment ahead of time via our appointment request form.

 Extended Assistance using Adaptive Technology

-Users requiring both extended reference assistance and assistance with adaptive technology are encouraged to contact Jeromy Horkman, Watson Library Service Desk Supervisor.
-For students taking classes on the Edwards Campus, please contact Elizabeth Freise, Regents Center Library Technology Liaison, to make an appointment.
+Users requiring both extended reference assistance and assistance with adaptive technology are encouraged to contact Jeromy Horkman at jhorkman@ku.edu.